lukaszmadrzynski/Website-Update/content/pages/ecotours/elephant-hill.md

         title: ''
         subtitle: ''
         text: >+
-          Step into a **secret garden of wildflowers**!
-Imagine wandering through a vibrant tapestry of rare blooms,
+          Discover a **secret garden of wildflowers**.
+Be captivated by a vibrant display of rare blooms, including many

-          including many wild species of orchids.
-It's a feast for your eyes and soul, a chance to
+          wild orchid species.
+A stunning visual feast and perfect photo opportunity in

-          connect with nature's artistry in a truly special place.
+          this unique natural sanctuary.